 The same for class Storage.
 Imagine you want to change the way you store data.
 You can make all the changes to that inside the Storage class, without needing to make any changes to the code where you use the class Storage.

 Software Engineers that master decoupling craft code that is easy to maintain, debug, and extend.
 This is a key skill when you make production code.

 Every modern system uses data and the most common pitfall when working with data is not to understand the Source of Truth.

 The Source of Truth means that data is mastered, and most importantly, edited only in one place.

-The above screenshots where taken simultaneously from two different pages of my YouTube channel.
+The above screenshots were taken simultaneously from two different pages of my YouTube channel.

 It claims two different numbers of views.

-Which one is right, which one is wrong?
+Which one is right, and which one is wrong?

 The problem is, that it reads the data from different places.
 That data is stored temporarily in different places and not synchronized fast enough to be given the same numbers.